-A total of 14 banks (First Commercial Bank, Cathay United Bank, Chang Hwa Bank, Land Bank of Taiwan, Taiwan Cooperative Bank, Hua Nan Commercial Bank, Mega International Commercial Bank, Bank of Taiwan, E.SUN Commercial Bank, CTBC Bank, Taiwan Business Bank, Bank SinoPac, Taipei Fubon Bank and Shanghai Commercial & Savings Bank) have received the FSC’s approval to set up branches or subsidiaries in Mainland China.
-In addition, 3 Mainland Chinese banks, the Bank of China, the Bank of Communications and China Construction Bank, have established branches in Taipei.
+A total of 16 banks (First Commercial Bank, Cathay United Bank, Chang Hwa Bank, Land Bank of Taiwan, Taiwan Cooperative Bank, Hua Nan Commercial Bank, Mega International Commercial Bank, Bank of Taiwan, E.SUN Commercial Bank, CTBC Bank, Taiwan Business Bank, Bank SinoPac, Taipei Fubon Bank, Shanghai Commercial & Savings Bank, O-Bank, and Taishin International Bank) have received the FSC’s approval to set up branches or subsidiaries in Mainland China.
+In addition, 3 Mainland Chinese banks (the Bank of China, the Bank of Communications, and China Construction Bank) have established branches in Taipei.

-At the end of February 2019, all the banks (First Commercial Bank, Land Bank of Taiwan, Taiwan Cooperative Bank, Hua Nan Commercial Bank, Mega International Commercial Bank, Bank of Taiwan, CTBC Bank, and Taiwan Business Bank) with branches in Mainland China and Taipei Fubon Bank’s subsidiary in Mainland China are allowed to conduct comprehensive RMB business.
+At the end of November 2021, all the banks (First Commercial Bank, Land Bank of Taiwan, Taiwan Cooperative Bank, Hua Nan Commercial Bank, Mega International Commercial Bank, Bank of Taiwan, CTBC Bank, and Taiwan Business Bank) with branches in Mainland China and Taipei Fubon Bank’s subsidiary in Mainland China are conducting comprehensive RMB business.

 Securities Investment Trust Enterprises (SITEs):

 Four SITEs (Fubon Securities Investment Trust Company, Yuanta Securities Investment Trust Company, Cathay Securities Investment Trust Company and SinoPac Securities Investment Trust Company) have been allowed by the FSC to take equity stakes in Mainland investment management companies.
 All these companies have received approval in the Mainland and are already in operation there.
-In addition, 8 Taiwanese securities companies have established 11 representative offices in the Mainland, and 1 securities investment trust company has opened a representative offices.
+In addition, 6 Taiwanese securities companies have established 8 representative offices in the Mainland, and 1 securities investment trust company has opened a representative office.

-As of the end of February 2019, 20 domestic securities investment trust enterprises and 1 domestic securities company have received recognition as Qualified Foreign Institutional Investors (QFIIs) from the Mainland securities regulatory authority.
-Furthermore, 19 domestic securities investment trust enterprises and 1 domestic securities company have been approved by the Mainland foreign exchange regulatory authority to invest up to a maximum of US$5.60 billion and US$80 million respectively.
+As of the end of November 2021, 21 domestic securities investment trust enterprises and 2 domestic securities companies have received recognition as Qualified Foreign Institutional Investors (QFIIs) from the Mainland securities regulatory authority.
+Furthermore, the 20 domestic securities investment trust enterprises and 1 domestic securities company have been approved to invest up to a maximum of US$5.7 billion and US$80 million, respectively.

-Seven Taiwan insurers (Cathay Life Insurance, Cathay Century Insurance, Shin Kong Life Insurance, Taiwan Life Insurance, China Life Insurance, Fubon Life Insurance, Fubon Insurance,) received approval to make strategic equity investments and have already completed investments in the Mainland.
-In addition, 12 domestic insurers have established 13 representative offices in the Mainland.
+Seven Taiwan insurers (Cathay Life Insurance, Cathay Century Insurance, Shin Kong Life Insurance, Taiwan Life Insurance, China Life Insurance, Fubon Life Insurance and Fubon Insurance) received the FSC’s approval to make strategic equity investments and have already completed investments in the Mainland.
+In addition, 8 domestic insurers have established 8 representative offices in the Mainland.

-As of the end of January 2019, ten domestic insurers have applied with mainland authorities for recognition as QFIIs.
-Nine of them have been recognized as QFIIs by the mainland securities regulatory authority and have been approved by the mainland foreign exchange regulatory authority to invest up to a maximum of US$ 4.7 billion.
+As of the end of November 2021, 10 domestic insurers had applied for recognition as QFIIs and been recognized by the Mainland securities regulatory authority and have been approved to invest up to a maximum of US$ 4.7 billion.